VashishtMadhavan/pytorch_rl/README.md

 To train an A2C agent
 ```
 python -m algos.a2c.run_atari --env 'PongNoFrameskip-v4' # to train an A2C agent on Pong
+python -m algos.a2c.run_atari --env 'PongNoFrameskip-v4' --recurr # to train a recurrent A2C agent on Pong
 ```

 To train a PPO agent
 ```
+python -m algos.ppo.run_atari --env 'PongNoFrameskip-v4' # to train a FF PPO agent on Pong
-python -m algos.ppo.run_atari --env 'PongNoFrameskip-v4' # to train a PPO agent on Pong
+python -m algos.ppo.run_atari --env 'PongNoFrameskip-v4' --recurr # to train a recurrent PPO agent on Pong
 ```

 ### TODO
-- PPO for continuous actions
+- Validate PPO for continuous actions
-- A2C/PPO for recurrent policies
+- Validate A2C/PPO for recurrent policies